-As film buffs and scholars, we are always consciously attempting to create entertaining and enlightening movie related journalism that separates us from the vast majority of similar websites across the web.
+As film buffs and scholars, we are always consciously attempting to create entertaining and enlightening film-related journalism that separates us from the vast majority of similar websites across the web.
 An ever expanding content stream moving across platforms is something we’ve worked hard on, and we could only do this by constantly reviewing feedback and taking suggestions – we’d like to thank you all for this and so much more.

 Our Reviews System

-Whether you’re a frequent website visitor, or a “follower”/”liker” of one of our many social networking sites, your custom is more valuable to us than we could possibly explain here.
+Whether you’re a frequent website visitor or a “follower”/”liker” of one of our many social networking sites, your custom is more valuable to us than we could possibly explain.
 It is because of you that we exist and we will forever be grateful for that.
 Nothing is more important to us than your pleasure and continued loyalty.